log10-io/log10/cli_docs.md

   Compare completions using different models and generate report

 Options:
   --ids TEXT                      Completion IDs.
-Separate multiple ids with commas.
+Separate multiple ids with
+                                  commas.
   --tags TEXT                     Filter completions by specific tags.
-Separate multiple
-                        tags with commas.
+                                  Separate multiple tags with commas.
-  --limit TEXT          Specify the maximum number of completions to retrieve
+  --limit TEXT                    Specify the maximum number of completions to
-                        filtered by tags.
+                                  retrieve filtered by tags.
-  --offset TEXT         Set the starting point (offset) from where to begin
+  --offset TEXT                   Set the starting point (offset) from where
-                        fetching completions filtered by tags.
+                                  to begin fetching completions filtered by
+                                  tags.
-  --models TEXT         Comma separated list of models to compare --temperature FLOAT   Temperature
-  --max_tokens INTEGER  Max tokens
+  --models TEXT                   Comma separated list of models to compare --temperature FLOAT             Temperature --max_tokens INTEGER            Max tokens
-  --top_p FLOAT         Top p
-  --analyze_prompt      Run prompt analyzer on the messages.
+  --top_p FLOAT                   Top p --analyze_prompt                Run prompt analyzer on the messages.
-  -f, --file TEXT       Specify the filename for the report in markdown
+  -f, --file TEXT                 Specify the filename for the report in
-                        format.
-  --help                Show this message and exit.
+                                  markdown format and all result in csv format.
+  --save_all_results_to_dataframe
+                                  Dump All Results table (in markdown file) to a csv file when generating the report file. {
+                                  {report_file_name}}_all_result_dataframe_dum
+                                  p.csv
 ```

 #### log10 completions download